2023 Arlington Renegades season

 The 2023 Arlington Renegades season is the second season for the Arlington Renegades as a professional American football franchise.
 They are charter members of the XFL, one of eight teams to compete in the league for the 2023 season.
 The Renegades play their home games at the Choctaw Stadium and are led by head coach Bob Stoops.

 The Renegades had changed their franchise name from Dallas Renegades to Arlington Renegades prior to the 2023 season.

+Earning their first playoff berth, the Renegades eliminated the South Division regular season division champions Houston Roughnecks.
+With the win, the Renegades advance to the XFL Championship Game where they faced the DC Defenders, winning by a score of 35–26 to win their first ever XFL Championship.